JamBrain/JamBrain/README.md

 * [/public-static](public-static/) - Where static files go.
 Images, etc. -- https://static.jam.vg
 * [/sandbox](sandbox/) - Old code, experiments, and debugging tools.
 Very chaotic here.
 * `Makefile` - The core build script.
 Runs a variety of tools.
 Invoke from inside the VM (or outside with appropriate config).
-  * `make` - Build changes
+  * `make` - Compile all changed files and build the target
-  * `make clean` - Delete all intermediate files so you can rebuild from scratch
+  * `make clean` - Delete all intermediate files.
+NOTE: When you `make` again, everything needs to be recompiled
+  * `make lint` - Run all code through the linter.
+NOTE: `make` only lints files that have changed.
+This lints everything
   * Advanced build options
     * `make all` - Build all targets (default, until you set TARGET in `config.mk`)
     * `make TARGET=public-ludumdare.com` - Make a specific target (in this case, `public-ludumdare.com`)